Saturday morning April 26

 The Lord’s Prayer

-Trusting in the compassion of God, as our Savior taught us, so we pray
+Rejoicing in God’s new creation, as our Savior taught us, so we pray

 Our Father, who art in heaven,